TAC 2014 Tracks

 A Cold Start evaluation query consists of a named entity mention in the document collection (an "entry point"), and a sequence of one or more relation types.
 The entry point selects a single corresponding entity node in the KB, and the sequence of relation types is followed to arrive at a set of terminal slot fillers at the end of the sequence.
 The terminal slot fillers are then assessed and scored as in the English slot filling task.
 For example, a typical Cold Start query may ask "What are the ages of the siblings of the Bart Simpson mentioned in Document 42?" or "What schools are attended by the children of the Marge Simpson mentioned in Document 9?"
 Such "one-hop" queries will verify that the knowledge base is well-formed in a way that goes beyond basic entity linking and slot filling.
-In contrast to the Cold Start task in KBP 2012, each Cold Start evaluation query in 2013 will have multiple entry points (i.e., multiple mentions of the same entity), in order to mitigate cascaded errors caused by submitted KBs that are not able to link every name mention to a KB entity node.
+Each Cold Start evaluation query will have multiple entry points (i.e., multiple mentions of the same entity), in order to mitigate cascaded errors caused by submitted KBs that are not able to link every name mention to a KB entity node.